 - Or a combination of these.
 Example: “Indian restaurants in London”, “Thai takeaways in manchester”, “Thai restaurants near me” etc.

-Don’t go chasing after every generic keyword like restaurants, takeaways etc. Yes, they are important but requires a lot of SEO effort.
+Don’t go chasing after every generic keyword like restaurants, takeaways etc. Yes, they are important but require a lot of SEO effort.
 Start with the basics first.
 Target keywords specific to your food establishment type.

 Start by typing restaurants on Google to see what comes in the list of auto suggestions in Google.
 Also, look at the related searches right at the bottom of the SERPs for keyword ideas.
 These are usually a list of highly searched broad and specific phrases.